Skip to main content

 When logging in, users must specify which account they’re accessing: Option 1: Account in URL (subdomain)

-POST https://acme-corp.snackbase.com/api/v1/auth/login
+POST https://acme-corp.snackbase.dev/api/v1/auth/login

 {